nblilili/Learn-vuepress/docs/en/05_video_live/README.md

 Live interactive video streaming divides users into hosts and audiences who can interact with the microphone.
-It can be used in social entertainment , gaming, online education, e-commerce and other video live streaming scenarios.
+It can be used in social entertainment, gaming, online education, e-commerce and other video live streaming scenarios.

-Compared with ordinary video calls, the characteristics of Juphoon live interactive video streaming are:
+Compared with ordinary video calls, the features of Juphoon live interactive video streaming are:

 - Distinguish between the host and the audiences.
 The host can speak